Biden gets support from key lawmakers as he tells Democrats he won't step aside after debate

 “He is out there doing his job as a candidate and doing his job as president,” Coons said.

-Rep. Annie Kuster of New Hampshire, the chair of the New Democratic Coalition, has asked House leadership to invite Biden to speak to the entire Democratic caucus.
+Rep. Annie Kuster of New Hampshire, the chair of the New Democrat Coalition, has asked House leadership to invite Biden to speak to the entire Democratic caucus.

 If the president’s going to stay in the race, “then help us respond to questions from our constituents," she said.
 "And it’s so much easier to say, I was with him.”